71emj/compare/README.md

   .onEnd((debug, result) => console.log(result)); // "case 2 is true"
 ```

-#### onMatchAND(statements, value[, callback])
+#### onMatchAND(expressions, value[, callback])
-onMatchAND is another method that evaluates multiple statement in each cases.
+onMatchAND is another method that evaluates multiple expression in each cases.
 Contrary to onMatchOR, every statment in the said case must be truthful in order to flag matched.

 ``` javascript
 // the onMatchAND is especially useful when matching a large amount of cases that needs to be true